johnmartinsson/adaptive-change-point-detection/README.md

     ./results/figures_reproduced

-## Run experiments on the pre-generated datasets
+## Reproduce figures and tables using re-computed result files

     python src/main.py

-The results of the experiment will be in
+This will run all experiments presented in the paper and store the results in

     ./results/eusipco_2024_reproduced

-### Create reproduced figures and tables

 Please update the config.py script after this and change

     results_dir : eusipco_2024 # to
     results_dir : eusipco_2024_reproduced

-Then produce the figures and tables in the same way as described above.
-If you do not change this line, the produced figures and tables will be from the uploaded eusipco_2024 results.
+If you do not change this line, the produced figures and tables will be from the pre-computed eusipco_2024 results.
+Then run

+    # produces all tables in the paper
+    python src/tables.py

+    # produces all figures in the paper
+    python src/figures.py

 ## Run experiments on generated datasets
 A description on how to download all the audio source material and how to use the scripts to generate the datasets and compute the embeddings using BirdNET will be made available upon demand.
 Please contact the main author of the paper.